-At first, prescriptions issued in Estonia can be used for buying medicines in Finnish pharmacies.
+At first, it has been possible to buy medicines with Estonian prescriptions in Finnish pharmacies as from 1 June 2020.
 More European countries will be joining in later.
 Information about new countries will be updated on this page as and when they join the service.

 Dispensing of medicines follows Fimea’s effective administrative regulation concerning dispensing of medicines on the basis of a European prescription.